 This is all about learning the essentials of choosing and using circle hooks or better yet “what you shouldn’t do” when fishing for catfish with circle hooks.

-These are the mistakes people commonly make that keeps them from catching fish.
+These are the mistakes people commonly make that keep them from catching fish.

 I’ll be back with another video on different techniques for fishing with circle hooks as well as dispelling the myth that you can’t set the hook with circle hooks because you actually can!